Bering Strait (band): History

 Ilya Toshinsky played electric guitar, acoustic guitar, and banjo on the band's first album but left the band after recording the second album.
 Other former Bering Strait musicians included Sergei Passov (mandolin and fiddle), and Andrei Misikhin (bass).
 Chris Pandolfi, of the bluegrass band the Infamous Stringdusters, played banjo on their tours.
 Natasha Borzilova is the daughter of a nuclear scientist who died from the results of the Chernobyl disaster.

 Bering Strait's self-titled debut album was released in 2003 on Universal South Records, now known as Show Dog-Universal Music.
 The song "Bearing Straight" was nominated for a Grammy Award for Best Country Instrumental.
 Universal South released the instrumental track as a radio single in order to qualify it for the Grammy Awards.

 A documentary, The Ballad of Bering Strait, chronicled the band's career over two and a half years and was released to theaters and broadcast on Country Music Television.
-Band members were featured on 60 Minutes, and several songs from the album were used in the television shows Animal Planet and Alias.
-The album sold about 150,000 copies.

 The second album, Pages was released in 2005 and featured a more rootsy, less polished sound.
 The first single from the album was a cover version of "You Make Loving Fun" by Fleetwood Mac.

 After their second album, Bering Strait disbanded.
 Toshinsky became a session musician, playing guitar and banjo for various artists.
 He also released one solo album, Red Grass, in 2016.